andywiecko/Majoranapp/README.md

 # ./majoranapp.exe -f inputscript.json -L 100
 ```

-Verbose flag (`-v`) can be useful for debugging and for measuring the program execution time.
+The verbose flag (`-v`) can be useful for debugging and for measuring the program execution time.

 ## Models